Savoy-Research-Institute/ursa-major/README.md

-# Ursa Majora
+# Ursa Minor

-🛰️ **Ursa Majora** is a next-generation handheld computer purpose-built for interfacing with autonomous drones in the field.
+🛰️ **Ursa Minor** is a next-generation handheld computer purpose-built for interfacing with autonomous drones in the field.
 Designed to be modular, durable, and deeply integrated with real-time aerial systems.

 ---